 Probably the most uncreative title I’ve ever written for a blog post.
 But- to use my least favorite sentiment ever- it is what it is.

-We knew we would eventually get it cleaned up.
+We knew we would eventually get it cleaned up or at least get a place like Pressure Cleaning Services to do it.
 Maybe put a fresh coat of dry lock on the walls, some paint on the floors- but as the baby stuff started to pile up (and then be outgrown so quickly) we knew that storage was not just a wish list item but a must have.

 As usual, my Dad deserves the majority of the credit for this.
 He did the backbreaking (and head bonking) work of sweeping, power-washing, painting, etc. But once we had a clean slate, Jared and I spent many a night and nap time, assembling shelving and hauling all our bins and boxes from our guest room down three flights of stairs to the basement.
 There was also a handful of things left in my parent’s basement that finally came home to ours.